 The image at top of this page is an adaption from a copy of a watercolour painting of Margaret: believed by some of the elders of the Tasmanian arm of our family to have been painted by her husband Bonnie William, who was known to have such talents.
 The adaption is a painting by prepared for us by artist Sue Hourigan , this work arranged on our behalf by Mike Wilson.
 An image from the original painting with Margaret aged about 45 is seen in the gallery below, together with a photograph when she was about 70, just a few years before she died.

-* Of course the ‘governess’ legend would have had its origins in explanations of why they had emigrated from William and Margaret, and whether Margaret had been engaged as such or not, in the light of our subsequent discovery of the Mary Archer affair, it is plausible to imagine they would quite understandably wish to offer a somewhat ‘sanitised’ explanation, be it of religious or ‘below station’ nature.
+* Of course the ‘governess’ legend would have had its origins in explanations of why they had emigrated from William and Margaret, and whether Margaret had been engaged as such or not, in the light of our subsequent discovery of the Mary Archer affair, it is plausible to imagine they would quite understandably wish to offer a somewhat ‘sanitised’ explanation, be it of religious or ‘below station’ nature and these may well have been of a secondary nature.

 ** Great new information advance during 2023 may be seen on the RESEARCH PAGE – The Bowmans and the Williamsons